Oil and gas development in Hampshire

 Oil and gas are important mineral resources and primary resources of energy.
 Oil and gas includes both conventional and unconventional hydrocarbons.

-Hampshire has many areas of conventional onshore oil and gas production.
+Hampshire already has areas of conventional onshore oil and gas production.
 These are the result of considerable exploration activity.
-There are currently three active oil fields located in the County.
-There is currently no unconventional oil or gas development in Hampshire.
+There are currently three active oil fields.
+There is currently no unconventional oil or gas (shale) development in Hampshire.